What Does a Call Center Agent Do?

 This job generally requires the ability to do the following tasks:

-- Interact with customers over the phone—or via email or in online chats—in a professional manner
+- Interact with customers over the phone, email, or online chat in a professional manner.

-- Be able to work in an open-plan call center setting
+- Work in an open-plan call center setting.

 Call center agents must have a clear and friendly telephone voice.
 They are front-line employees for a company and strongly influence how customers feel about it.